What are Magic Mushrooms?

-- At low doses, magic mushrooms produce feelings of relaxation, similar to cannabis.
+- At low doses, magic mushrooms produce feelings of relaxation and sedation, similar to cannabis.

 - At higher doses, colors appear sharper, moving objects leave “trails” behind them and flat surfaces may appear to “breathe.”
-Imaginary visions may begin to appear, as well as feelings of euphoria.
+Closed or open eyed visuals may begin to appear, as well as complex emotions and thought processes.

 - Users often report laughing a lot and finding things funnier than they would normally.